itscharukadeshan/Fullstackopen/README.md

 - When to use types and interface.

--Using typescript with servers and front-end apps.
+- Using typescript with servers and front-end apps.

 - Avance data validation in both client and sever side.